ramontayag/devbox-bootstrapper/README.md

 ansible-playbook <playbook-name>.yml -i hosts
 ```

+Note: if you're using oslogin with 2FA in Google, there's no way around things but to temporarily disable it on your machine.
+Set metadata `enable-oslogin-2fa` on your machine to `FALSE`.
+You may delete it after running this.

 ### All

 You can run all the playbooks (except Ember at the moment) by using the playbook `all.yml`.